Appearance

 "Progress": null,

-"NoSolutionGraphs": [],
+"NoSolutionGraphs": null,

-"Errors": [],
+"Errors": null,

 }

-Step 5 - Track scenario progress
+Step 5 - Retrieve Your Scenario

-A scenario that includes one or more constraints may return an empty ResourcesForecast object if a value in the Constraints object is too restrictive for any solution to be found.
-Alternatively, a solution may be found, and identified in the ResourcesForecast object, while simultaneously the NoSolutionsGraph object contains graphs whose solutions did not comply with the set constraints.
+A pool model with one or more constraints may return a Scenario object with a null ResourceRequirementsForecast object if a value in the Constraints object is too restrictive for any solution to be found.
+The NoSolutionsGraph object will contain information why various solution attempts did not comply with the specified constraints.